-If you are one of those who starts playing poker, attracted by the epic nature of the popular card game, one of the tricks that will catch your attention is bluffing in poker.
+If you are one of those, who start playing poker, attracted by the epic nature of the popular card game, one of the tricks that will catch your attention is bluffing in poker.
 A bold and hardy player bets all his chips in an attempt to bluff his opponent, and the opponent succumbs to his tricks and ends up losing all the chips he had in play.

 But unfortunately, we don’t live in a movie, and in poker, being good at bluffing is a much bigger task than being brave.
 To bluff in poker and cheat your opponents, you need to command respect, be able to read their moves, control all hand development… and yes: be brave!

-These are some of the previous considerations, valid for most bluff poker games:
+These are some of the previous considerations valid for most bluff poker games:

 It may not be a bluff from the movies, but it is just as effective, if not more so.
-Think about it… You make a big bet, and your opponent hesitantly calls.
-After the flop and the turn.
+Think about it… You make a big bet, and your opponent hesitantly calls after the flop and the turn.
 He doesn’t fold.
-On the river you check and he bets.
-You call (if you don’t fold) and he shows you the full house he already had on the flop.
-Now imagine that in this reverse bluff you are not the victim, but the executioner.
+On the river, you check, and he bets.
+You call (if you don’t fold), and he shows you the full house he already had on the flop.
+Now imagine that in this reverse bluff, you are not the victim but the executioner.

 This hand will only help you if you think your opponent is bluffing or hasn’t got the combination he was looking for and wants to take your investment.
-To play a bluff hunter in poker, you have to read your hands very well, otherwise you’ll get scalded.
+To play a bluff hunter in poker, you have to read your hands very well.
+Otherwise, you’ll get scalded.

 A practical example: you have K5, and on the table is T58 J 3.
 You think your opponent was looking for a straight or a flush, but they didn’t come.
-Here you have a bluff hunter, and you can use it to secure the pot or to hold your opponent’s bluff.
+Here you have a bluff hunter, and you can use it to secure the pot or hold your opponent’s bluff.